 Making the Most of Indoor Natural Light

-Most interior environments look better during the daytime if abundant natural light is part of the picture.
+Most interior environments look better during the daytime if abundant natural light is part of the picture!
 No one likes to spend time in dreary, gloomy places.
-Following are strategies used by an architectural firm in Vail Valley, CO, designed to optimize natural lighting in the home.
+The following are strategies used by an architectural firm in Vail Valley, CO & Hendersonville, NC, designed to optimize natural lighting in the home.

 Let the Sunshine In